ruby-amqp/amqp/README.md

 =================

 Contains following improvements:
-*
-*
-*
+* Support for extended headers in MQ::Exchange#publish
+* Multibyte character support (Ruby 1.9) in MQ::Exchange#publish
+* MQ::Queue only wraps headers with new MQ::Headers if they are not nil.
+This allows pops to tell more easily when they've requested a message from an empty queue.

 Getting started
 ===============

 To use examples with RabbitMQ, first [install the broker](http://www.rabbitmq.com/install.html).
 If you have Mercurial and Erlang/OTP installed, here is how to do it in 4 lines:

     hg clone http://hg.rabbitmq.com/rabbitmq-codegen
     hg clone http://hg.rabbitmq.com/rabbitmq-server